top of page

 • HOME | KlahooseFirstNation

 A place where Klahoose First Nation band members and general public can check for recent updates, ask questions, and find resources.
-KLAHOOSE FIRST NATION WHAT'S NEW Klahoose Community Newsletter WATER SHUT OFF ADVISORY Date: May 14th, 2025 Location: Klahoose Multipurpose Building Time: For the day.
-Please be aware that the bathrooms and sinks are UNAVAILABLE for use during this time.
-The closest public bathroom is at the Klahoose Health Center.
-Thank you for your patience and we hope to have water back as soon as possible.
+KLAHOOSE FIRST NATION WHAT'S NEW Klahoose Community Newsletter General Advisory Notices Parking Lot Update - Klahoose Multipurpose Building.
+The main parking lot is under construction until further notice.
+Please use the lower parking lot for handicap parking or quick access only.
+All other vehicles should park along Tork Road or Ocean View Road.
+If you need driving or walking access to the Klahoose Private Dock in Squirrel Cove Bay, please use the detour via the Mill access road — signs are posted for your convenience. ʔimot (thank you) & we appreciate your patience and cooperation during this time!
 ABOUT Occupying traditional territories that span from Cortes Island to Toba Inlet, the Klahoose Nation has existed since time before memory.
 Our primary village site, Squirrel Cove, is home to approximately seventy-five full-time residents who live and work on Cortes Island and in the surrounding areas.
 The remaining three hundred and nine members reside in off reserve coastal communities in the lower mainland, and Washington State.
 Our territories are rich in resources, both on land and in the waters that surround us.
 This abundance helped sustain our ancestors who carefully managed fish and wildlife to ensure future generations have access to these vital resources.
 In the 1800's, Indian Agents and government surveyors allocated our peoples to ten reserves, limiting our ability to survive and prosper as our communities had done since time immemorial.
 As Canada opened its doors to early settlers and explores, First peoples across the country, including those at Klahoose, were marginalized.
 Restrictive legislation prohibiting cultural ceremonies like the Potlatch, coupled with mandatory attendance at Residential Schools, alienated generations from one another.
 The echo of this devastating period in our shared history continues to linger.
 Today, Klahoose is rediscovering the beauty of the traditions which have historically defined our peoples.
 Ancient protocols are being practiced and the Klahoose people are once again thriving.
 ABOUT GOVERNANCE GOVERNANCE Business is thriving at Klahoose.
 Leadership has worked to find the balance between protecting our resources with managing community economic development opportunities.
 We have established vital partnerships to help encourage community economic activities and are open to explore evolving possibilities.
 Meet our Chief and Council Notice of Nomination 2025 DEPARTMENTS DEPARTMENTS Klahoose language department is grant-funded to revitalize Ayajuthem for all Ayajuthem speaking communities: Klahoose, Homalco, Tla’amin, and Comox.
 Klahoose is dedicated to working with our sister nations to support the revitalization of Ayajuthem in our communities.
 LANGUAGE Suitable housing supports the dynamic growth and prosperity of the Klahoose First Nation.
 We strive to build and operate convenient, sustainable, and affordable housing to meet the needs of our Members.
 HOUSING The Klahoose First Nation Social Development Department delivers assistance to Klahoose community members in need through monthly Income Assistance programs, Assisted Living Support, and Social & Cultural programming.
 SOCIAL DEVELOPMENT Klahoose First Nation supports the lifelong learning of our Members and assists all those pursuing education.
 EDUCATION Klahoose Health Department support adults, elders, children, and families who live on reserve by providing preventative services, primary care, and advocacy.
 HEALTH COMMUNITY RESOURCES COMMUNITY RESOURCES Member's Portal Klahoose Health Bus Social Assistance Income Assistance Forms & Files First Voices Website Job Board Events Calendar Assisted Living Housing Applications Emergency Resources Klahoose II Boat Charter GALLERY GALLERY To play, press and hold the enter key.
 To stop, release the enter key.
-CONTACT US

 • MEMBER PORTAL | KlahooseFirstNation